 Find the documents needed for Companies or Organizations to request reentry into an evacuated area in the City.

 The City of Corpus Christi has adopted the 2015 International Fire Code (IFC).
 Is your business compliant with the City's Fire Code?
+Here are some common Code Violation you can check for now.

 Fire Escape Planning and Home Inspections are available to residents upon request to the Corpus Christi Fire Department.